lisamarie616/bring-it-rails-assessment/notes.md

 x implement Destroy action for events x add invited events to event index page

+* create static home page and assign links in nav bar
 * give user the option to unassign an item (where should this go? maybe a button next to the user and item line in the who's bringing what section that is only visible to the host and the current user?)
 * add RSVP status to guests on event show page?
-* create static home page
 * add validations to all models, for events make sure end time is after start time
 * set any necessary dependent: :destroy options
 * update User.from_omniauth method to pull in the user's first and last name